scBatchProx: Federated-Inspired Refinement for Stable Cell-Type Discriminability under Heterogeneous Batch Compositions: Experiments

+We evaluate \ours on datasets that contain both batch effects and heterogeneous cell-type support.
+The first setting captures within-study technical variation across experimental batches, such as repeated measurements or processing runs within a study.
+We refer to this setting as \emph{multi-batch heterogeneity}.
+The second setting captures between-study variation from independently designed studies that may differ in protocol, platform, or laboratory.
+We refer to this setting as \emph{cross-study heterogeneity}.
+Both settings become more difficult when cell-type support varies across batches.
+For multi-batch heterogeneity, we use real scRNA-seq datasets from~\cite{maan2024characterizing}: the imbalanced four-batch PBMC dataset~\cite{ding2020systematic} and the six-batch mouse hindbrain development (MHD) dataset~\cite{vladoiu2019childhood}.
+To evaluate cross-study heterogeneity, we use a two-batch Human Pancreas Multi-Study (HPMS) dataset.

-For the two-batch PBMC dataset, we exclude cells that contain fewer than 200 detected genes or more than five percent mitochondrial transcript abundance.
-After removing low-quality cells, we retain genes only if they appear in at least five cells and had a minimum of 500 total counts.
-We remove ribosomal protein genes to reduce technical noise.
-We then select 2,500 highly variable genes and perform data normalization using Scanpy~\cite{wolf2018scanpy} by scaling each cell’s read counts to 10,000 followed by a log1p transformation.
-For the HPMS dataset, we adopt the preprocessed version\footnote{\url{https://docs.scarches.org/en/latest/scvi_surgery_pipeline.html}} used by scVI, scANVI, and many prior works, in which gene filtering and highly variable gene selection were performed already.
-Accordingly, we apply only data normalization and a log1p transformation, following the same procedure as above.
-Summary statistics for both datasets after preprocessing are reported in Table~\ref{tab:dataset-stats} of Appendix~\ref{app:data_stats}.
+For all datasets, we select 2,500 highly variable genes and normalize the data using Scanpy~\cite{wolf2018scanpy} by scaling each cell's read counts to 10,000 followed by a log1p transformation.
+For HPMS, we adopt the preprocessed version~\cite{scvi_surgery_pipeline} used by the scVI$-$scArches pipeline, where gene filtering and highly variable gene selection have already been performed.
+Accordingly, we apply only normalization and log1p transformation.
+Dataset summary statistics are reported in Table~\ref{tab:dataset_statistics} of Appendix~\ref{app:data_stats}.

-\subsubsection{Metrics}
+\subsubsection{Metrics.}